Renewable Energy ETFs

 |

-iShares Global Clean Energy ETFThe iShares Global Clean Energy ETF (ICLN) is one of the most recognised clean energy ETFs globally, tracking the S&P Global Clean Energy Index.
+iShares Global Clean Energy ETFThe iShares Global Clean Energy ETF (ICLN) is one of the most recognised clean energy ETFs globally, tracking the S&P Global Clean Energy Transition Index.
 Launched in June 2008, ICLN invests in companies that produce energy from solar, wind, hydroelectric, and other renewable sources, as well as companies providing clean energy technology and equipment.
 ICLN offers diversified global exposure with holdings spanning the Americas, Europe, and Asia-Pacific.
-With over $2.1 billion in AUM and an expense ratio of just 0.41%, it is one of the most cost-effective options for broad renewable energy exposure.
+With approximately $2.3 billion in AUM and a 0.39% expense ratio, it is one of the most cost-effective options for broad renewable energy exposure.
 The fund’s index methodology was expanded in 2021 to include approximately 100 holdings (up from 30), improving diversification and reducing single-stock concentration risk.
-Fund Details
+Top 5 Holdings

 Expense Ratio0.39%